-Contact details of our teaching staff can be found at Unit Contacts in the Information section on the top left hand side of Moodle.
+Contact details of our teaching staff can be found at Unit Contacts in the Information tab at the top of Moodle.

 We will consider why accounting is so important in business.
-Isn’t it just about a few nerdy people who lack basic interpersonal skills and who seem to like numbers and sitting in darkened back rooms being ‘bean counters’?
+Isn’t it just about a few nerdy people who lack basic interpersonal skills and who seem to like numbers and sit in darkened back rooms being ‘bean counters’?

 Well, in this unit you will have the chance to ask yourself ‘what exactly is accounting?’
 And what is its role in business?
-And also whether or not knowing something meaningful about accounting might be important for me in my business, investing and professional career?
+And also whether or not knowing something meaningful about accounting might be important for you in your business, investing and professional career?

 I will give you your own company at 5.00pm Friday (Week 1).
-This will be available in the top central section of Moodle.
-I will also email everyone (as well as post on the unit Facebook page and on my blog) to let you know when they are available.
+This will be available in the top centre section of Moodle.
+I will also email everyone (as well as post on our unit Facebook page) to let you know when they are available.